rabbitmq/rabbitmq-server/selenium/README.md

 # Organization of test cases

-`test` folder contains the test cases written in Javascript using Selenium webdriver.
+`test` folder contains the test cases written in Javascript using Mocha framework.
 Test cases are grouped into folders based on the area of functionality.
 For instance, `test/basic-auth` contains test cases that validates basic authentication.
 Another example, a bit more complex, is `test/oauth` where the test cases are stored in subfolders.
 For instance, `test/oauth/with-sp-initiated` which validate OAuth 2 authorization where users come to RabbitMQ without any token and RabbitMQ initiates the authorization process.

 The `test` folder also contains the necessary configuration files.
 For instance, `test/basic-auth` contains `rabbitmq.conf` file which is also shared by other test cases such as `test/definitions` or `test/limits`.